Scream (2022 film): Bettinelli-Olpin and Gillett and casting

 In August 2020, Paramount Pictures announced that the film was scheduled to be released on January 14, 2022, having been delayed from its original 2021 tentative release due to the COVID-19 pandemic.
 In August 2020, Melissa Barrera and Jenna Ortega were cast in undisclosed roles.
 In an interview with Nightmare on Film Street on September 11, 2020, Ortega was confirmed as playing a lead role by The Babysitter: Killer Queen director McG.
 Also in September 2020, Jack Quaid joined the cast in an undisclosed role.
 In the same month, it was confirmed that Neve Campbell, Marley Shelton, and Roger L. Jackson would return to reprise their roles, with Dylan Minnette, Mason Gooding, Kyle Gallner, Jasmin Savoy Brown, Mikey Madison, and Sonia Ben Ammar joining the cast.
+Gallner auditioned for the part of Richie but was not cast in that role; he was subsequently offered the role of Vince.
 Skeet Ulrich reprised his role as Billy Loomis for the first time since Scream (1996).
 Ulrich shot his scenes in one day with Barrera in front of a green screen.
 Rian Johnson was meant to make a cameo appearance as himself, but his commitments to Glass Onion: A Knives Out Mystery prevented him from doing so.
 Instead, Johnson is mentioned in passing as the director of the fictional film Stab 8.